-The restricted stock and stock option awards granted in 2016 are subject to a three-year ratable annual vesting schedule that requires service for a continuous three-year period to become fully vested.
+The restricted stock, stock option and performance share unit awards granted in 2018 are subject to a three-year ratable annual vesting schedule that requires service for a continuous three-year period to become fully vested.

-The performance share unit awards granted in 2016 vest and lapse their associated restrictions on December 31, 2018, subject to the achievement of relative TSR performance metrics during the performance period from January 1, 2016 to December 31, 2018 and subject to continued service.
+The performance share unit awards granted in 2018 vest and lapse their associated restrictions on December 31, 2020, subject to the achievement of relative TSR performance metrics during the performance period from January 1, 2018 to December 31, 2020 and subject to continued service.
 If our absolute TSR is negative, the number of performance share units that will be vested at the end of the performance period is capped at the target number of performance share units.
 The performance share unit awards are settled in stock upon vesting, and any dividends paid with respect to the underlying shares are accumulated and paid when and to the extent the award vests and is earned, either in cash or additional shares at the Compensation Committee's election.

-The company peer group used to determine relative TSR performance (the "2016 Performance Peers") represents industry-specific public companies against whom we compete for market share.
-Although there is some overlap between the two groups, the 2016 Performance Peers differ from our Proxy Peers, described below, because these are companies whose valuations are influenced by similar financial measures and we compete against these companies for market share and investor capital.
-As described below, the Proxy Peers are companies against whom we compete in the global chemical industry for business opportunities and executive talent.
-The 2016 Performance Peers are as follows:
+The company peer group used to determine relative TSR performance (the "2018 Performance Peers") represents industry-specific public companies against whom we compete for market share.
+Although there is some overlap between the two groups, the 2018 Performance Peers differ from our Proxy Peers, described below, because these are companies whose valuations are influenced by similar financial measures and we compete against these companies for market share and investor capital.

+The 2018 Performance Peers are as follows:
-Ashland Inc. Dow Chemical Company Stepan Company

-BASF SE Eastman Chemical Company Tronox Ltd

-Celanese Corporation Kraton Performance Polymers Inc. Westlake Chemical Corp.
+Ashland Inc. Eastman Chemical Company Stepan Company Celanese Corporation Kraton Performance Polymers Inc. Westlake Chemical Corporation Covestro AG LyondellBasell Industries N.V.

-Chemours Company Lanxess AG

-Clariant N LyondellBasell Industries N.V.

-For each 2016 Performance Peer, TSR is measured using a 20 trading day stock price average at the beginning and end of the performance period to smooth out any volatility.
-Determination of payouts, if any, will be made based on the Company's TSR percentile performance relative to the 2016 Performance Peers at the end of the performance period.
-The maximum number of performance share units that may be earned under the program is 200% of the target number of shares granted if the Company's TSR performance ranks in the 90th percentile of the 2016 Performance Peers.
-If the Company's TSR performance ranks below the 25th percentile of the 2016 Performance Peers, there will be no payout.
+For each 2018 Performance Peer, TSR is measured using a 20 trading day stock price average at the beginning and end of the performance period to smooth out any volatility.
+Determination of payouts, if any, will be made based on our TSR percentile performance relative to the 2018 Performance Peers at the end of the performance period.
+The maximum number of performance share units that may be earned under the program is 200% of the target number of shares granted if our TSR performance ranks in the 90th percentile of the 2018 Performance Peers.
+If our TSR performance ranks below the 25 th percentile of the 2018 Performance Peers, there will be no payout.
 Median performance results in payout at target.

-Additional details regarding these 2016 grants are provided under "Executive Compensation-Grants of Plan-Based Awards in 2016" below.
-None of the awards granted in 2016 provide for automatic accelerated vesting upon termination of employment or the occurrence of a change of control, except Jon M. Huntsman's 2016 award provides for accelerated vesting automatically upon a change of control.
-See "Executive Compensation-Potential Payments upon Termination or Change in Control" below for more information.
+Additional details regarding these 2018 grants are provided under "Executive Compensation-Grants of Plan-Based Awards in 2018" below.
+None of the awards granted in 2018 provide for automatic accelerated vesting upon termination of employment or the occurrence of a change of control.